Pineapple Spinach Smoothie Recipe: Sweet, Green & Healthy!

 Q. Can I make it dairy-free?

-use plant-based milk and yogurt alternatives.
+A. Yes, use plant-based milk and yogurt alternatives.

 Q. Can I prep it the night before?